Search

 What Does Liquor Liability Insurance Cover?

-• An attendee consumes six beers in less than two hours before leaving a networking event.
-They back their car into the venue’s deck, causing severe damage.
+• An attendee at a networking event drinks six beers in less than two hours before leaving a networking event.
+They back their car into the venue’s fence, destroying a section.

 What Does General Liability Insurance Cover?

-Since intoxication wasn’t the cause of any of these damages, your general liability policy would cover medical bills, judgments, court costs, and other related expenses.
+Since intoxication didn’t cause any of these damages, your general liability policy could cover medical bills, judgments, court costs, and other related expenses.

 Who Needs Both General Liability and Liquor Liability Coverage?

-If your business serves, sells, manufactures, or distributes alcohol, you need both general and liquor liability insurance
+If your business serves, sells, manufactures, or distributes alcohol, you need both general and liquor liability coverage

-Get a Free Quote for General and Liquor Liability Insurance
+How Can I Get General and Liquor Liability Insurance?

-Safeguard your future today with general and liquor liability insurance from FLIP!
+Safeguard your business’ future today with comprehensive general and affordable liquor liability insurance from FLIP!

 FAQs About Liquor Liability vs. General Liability

 No, a general liability policy excludes claims related to selling or serving alcohol.
-If you need coverage for alcohol-related claims, you can purchase a liquor liability policy along with your general liability insurance.
+If you need coverage for alcohol-related claims, you must purchase a liquor liability policy along with your general liability insurance.

 FLIP’s base general liability insurance policy starts at $25.92 a month or $299 a year.
 Liquor liability pricing depends on which policy you choose and how long you need it:

-• General Liability + Liquor Liability Annual Policies: starts at $453
+• General Liability + Liquor Liability Annual Policies: starts at $37.75 per month or $453 per year

-Final prices can also vary depending on where you operate, business revenue, and the limits you select.
+Final prices can vary depending on where you operate, your business’ revenue, and the limits you select.

-Liquor liability insurance will not cover claims that qualify under other coverage types, including general liability.
+A liquor liability policy will not cover claims that qualify under other coverage types, including general liability.
 It will only cover alcohol-related claims.

-Your coverage could also be void if you don’t follow your policy guidelines:
+Your coverage could also be void if you don’t follow these policy guidelines:

-• No liquor liability claims in the past 5 years
+• No liquor liability claims in the past five years

-• No more than two fines or citations related to the sale or service of alcoholic beverages in the past 5 years
+• No more than two fines or citations related to the sale or service of alcoholic beverages in the past five years

 • Neither you nor anyone with controlling interest has filed for bankruptcy in the last 12 months